mitchallen/connection-grid/README.md

 ### gridFactory = factory.Square(spec)

 Factory method that returns a connected grid object.
-This overrides the __Square__ method in the base class.

 It takes one spec parameter that must be an object with x and y values specifying the size of the connection grid.

-If the x and y size parameterst are missing or less than 0 they will be normalized to 0.
+If the x and y size parameters are missing or less than 0 they will be normalized to 0.

-You can call Square multiple times to create multiple connection grids.
+You can call the method multiple times to create multiple connection grids.

     var gridFactory = require("@mitchallen/connection-grid");